wesleytian/blog/content/2019/gpa.md

 It was around that point when I decided that I would stop at nothing to become one of the best players out there.

-Out of the 25 million players, I was stuck at the bottom 3% of the them for nearly two years.
+Of the 25 million players, I was stuck at the bottom 3% of them for nearly two years.
 I was in what they called "Elo hell" (Elo is the name of the player ranking system.
 It's the same ranking that chess players use.)

 <img src="/gpa/hell.png" alt=""
     title="Talk about being bad." style="width:85%;height:85%;border-radius:5px 25px" class="center"/>